“Teaching children to read is a fundamental moral obligation of the society.”

 The Whole Language Backlash:

-Many education academics remain vehemently opposed to the direct, discrete and systematic teaching of a body of phonics knowledge and its use as the prime mechanism for decoding print.
-Even today they campaign to overturn the 2006 Rose review’s recommendations (Wyse & Bradbury 2022) and every course of action taken by every colour of government following the Rose review, each designed to increase the take-up of high-quality phonics work for teaching word decoding and spelling.
+Many of England’s education academics remain vehemently opposed to the direct and discrete teaching of systematic synthetic phonics.
+Even today they campaign to overturn the 2006 Rose review’s recommendations (Wyse & Bradbury 2022.
+Wyse & Hacking 2024) and every course of action taken by every colour of government following the Rose review, each designed to increase the take-up of a programme of high-quality phonics work for teaching early reading and spelling.

 ”Phonics has been used on both sides of the debate for over one hundred years, often as an incidental technique to analyse an unknown word after identification by a teacher.
 It is the exclusive, systematic teaching of the English alphabetic code – Systematic Synthetic Phonics (SSP) – as the only technique for initial instruction for decoding of words that is so intensely disputed.”